MehmetAlpGuler/mag-interactive-backend-test/README.md

 ![](images/test_coverage.png)

 I wrote positive and negative tests.
+The project has 49 test.

 I should complete exceptions tests, and more.